Solar architecture: Examples

 One of the first large commercial buildings to exemplify solar architecture is 4 Times Square in New York City.
 It has built-in solar panels on the 37th through the 43rd floors, and incorporated more energy-efficient technology than any other skyscraper at the time of its construction.
 The National Stadium in Kaohsiung, Taiwan, designed by the Japanese architect Toyo Ito, is a dragon-shaped structure that has 8,844 solar panels on its roof.
 It was built in 2009 to house the 2009 world games.
 Constructed completely of recycled materials, it is the largest solar-powered stadium in the world and powers the surrounding neighborhood when it is not in use.
 The Sundial Building in China was built to symbolize the need for replacing fossil fuels with renewable energy sources.
 The building is shaped like a fan and is covered in 50,000 sqft of solar panels.
 It was named the world's largest solar-powered office building in 2009.

 Although it is not yet completed, the Solar City Tower in Rio de Janeiro is another example of what solar architecture might look like in the future.
 It is a power plant that generates energy for the city during the day while also pumping water to the top of the structure.
 At night, when the sun is not shining, the water will be released to run over turbines that will continue to generate electricity.
 It was set to be revealed at the 2016 Olympic Games in Rio, although the project is still in the proposal phase.

 Environmental benefits

 Using solar power in architecture contributes to a world of clean and renewable energy.
 This is an investment: the initial price is high, but afterwards, there is nearly nothing to pay.
 On the contrary, fossil and fissile energies are cheap in the beginning, but cost tremendous amounts to humans and nature.
-The Fukushima catastrophe is evaluated to cost 210 billion dollars to Japan,.
+The Fukushima catastrophe is evaluated to cost 210 billion dollars to Japan.
 Global warming has already been a cause of species extinction.

-Solar architecture is then anti-crisis.
-If all houses were to be rebuilt to meet solar architecture standards, this would bring hope, jobs, money, and economical growth.